 - Pray for the victims, asking God for guidance on how to respond.

 - Research and study the problem of human trafficking, training church leaders and staff to identify and help possible victims.

 - Make members aware of trafficking by providing them with helpful material and resources.

 - Address the issue by preaching sermons and providing Bible studies, seminars and classes.

 - Schedule a special Sunday morning emphasis to make members more aware of the problem.

-- Educate and encourage church parents to talk with their children and grandchildren, alerting them to the problem and advising ways to keep their young ones safe.
+- Educate and encourage church parents to talk with their children and grandchildren, alerting them to the problem and sharing ways to keep their young ones safe.

 - Contact local organizations and agencies, inviting them to speak to church and community members, teaching ways to identify, question and respond to victims.

-- Alert the proper officials when they suspect a trafficker or victim.
+- Alert the proper officials when trafficking is suspected.